Written By: Devin Golden

 • The peritoneum (a thin membrane around the abdominal cavity) and a relatively small portion of the abdomen for peritoneal mesothelioma

-Pleural mesothelioma is the most common type.
+Pleural mesothelioma (lining of the lungs) is the most common type of mesothelioma.
+Peritoneal mesothelioma (lining of the abdominal cavity) is the next most common type.
 The two other types of mesothelioma -- pericardial mesothelioma and testicular mesothelioma -- are so rare that staging is difficult to determine.

 For pleural mesothelioma, stage 1 is separated into 1A and 1B.
 Stage 1A involves tumors on the outer wall of the pleura (the parietal pleura).
 Stage 1B involves tumors on the outer wall and the inner wall (the visceral pleura).